techidaily/site-phone-solutions/source/_posts/best-android-data-recovery-retrieve-lost-pictures-from-motorola-moto-g13-by-fonelab-android-recover-pictures.md

 </div>
 <div class="tpl-content-sub-paragraph-content">
   <p>
-    <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a> allows you to solve pictures files loss problems for free within simple steps.
+    <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a> allows you to solve pictures files loss problems for free within simple steps.
 No matter you are a beginner or expert, you can easily apply this software to recover your lost pictures files.
   </p>
 </div>
 <div class="tpl-content-sub-paragraph-content">